The Changeling Hypothesis/Premature Prediction

 Not merely a portion of it, as turned out to be the case in canon once we knew about the Horcruxes, but his entire soul.

 The “soul” is generally regarded to be the seat of the emotions and of self-awareness.
-Those who have been administered the Dementor’s kiss have no such awareness, no kind of feelings or judgement and without such self-knowledge are unable to even access their own memories.
+Those who have been administered the Dementor’s kiss have no such awareness, no kind of feelings or judgment and without such self-knowledge are unable to even access their own memories.
 Nor do they exhibit any signs of their original character.
 They might as well be Inferi, except that they lack an Inferus’s sense of purpose.

 Well, that and that their bodies are, at least temporarily, still alive.